-- 1 If, in the course of a clinical trial, a suspected unexpected serious adverse reaction occurs in participants, the investigator must document this in a standardised manner and notify the sponsor within 24 hours after it becomes known. - 2 The investigator shall notify the responsible ethics committee of a fatal suspected unexpected serious adverse reaction occurring in Switzerland within 7 days, and of any other suspected unexpected serious adverse reaction within 15 days. - 3 If, in the case of a multicentre clinical trial, a suspected unexpected serious adverse reaction occurs at one of the trial sites, the coordinating investigator shall also notify the responsible ethics committee concerned in accordance with paragraph 2, within the same period. - 4 For Category B and C clinical trials, the notifications specified in paragraph 2 shall also be made to the Agency.
+1 If, in the course of a clinical trial, a suspected unexpected serious adverse reaction occurs in participants, the investigator must document this in a standardised manner and notify the sponsor within 24 hours after it becomes known.

+2 The investigator shall notify the responsible ethics committee of a fatal suspected unexpected serious adverse reaction occurring in Switzerland within 7 days, and of any other suspected unexpected serious adverse reaction within 15 days.

+3 If, in the case of a multicentre clinical trial, a suspected unexpected serious adverse reaction occurs at one of the trial sites, the coordinating investigator shall also notify the responsible ethics committee concerned in accordance with paragraph 2, within the same period.

+4 For Category B and C clinical trials, the notifications specified in paragraph 2 shall also be made to the Agency.
 This obligation rests on the sponsor.
-For Category A clinical trials, the sponsor is subject to the notification requirements specified in Article 59 paragraphs 1 and 2 TPA. - 5 The definition of a suspected unexpected serious adverse reaction is governed by the rules of Good Clinical Practice as specified in Annex 1 number 2.
+For Category A clinical trials, the sponsor is subject to the notification requirements specified in Article 59 paragraphs 1 and 2 TPA.

+5 The definition of a suspected unexpected serious adverse reaction is governed by the rules of Good Clinical Practice as specified in Annex 1 number 2.

 Art.
-42 Serious adverse events (SAE) in clinical trials of medical devices
+4213 Serious adverse events (SAE) in clinical trials of medical devices

-- 1 The investigator shall, within 7 days, notify the responsible ethics committee of serious adverse events which occur in participants in Switzerland in the course of a Category C clinical trial of medical devices and where it cannot be excluded that the events are attributable: - a. to the device under investigation; or - b. to an intervention undertaken in the clinical trial. - 2 If, in the case of a multicentre clinical trial, serious adverse events occur at one of the trial sites, the coordinating investigator shall also notify the responsible ethics committee concerned. - 3 For a Category C clinical trial, the notifications specified in paragraph 1 shall also be made to the Agency.
+1 The investigator shall, within 7 days, notify the responsible ethics committee of the following:

+- a. serious adverse events which occur in participants in Switzerland in the course of a Category C clinical trial of medical devices and where it cannot be excluded that the events are attributable: - 1. to the device under investigation, or - 2. to an intervention undertaken in the clinical trial; - b. device deficiencies that could have led to serious adverse events if suitable action had not been taken, intervention had not been made, or circumstances had been less fortunate.

+2 If, in the case of a multicentre clinical trial, serious adverse events or device deficiencies occur at one of the trial sites, the coordinating investigator shall also notify the responsible ethics committee concerned.

+3 For a Category C clinical trial, the notifications specified in paragraph 1 shall also be made to the Agency.
 This obligation rests on the sponsor.
-In addition, the sponsor shall notify the Agency of events occurring abroad.
-In the case of a Category A clinical trial, the sponsor is subject to the notification requirements specified in Article 15 paragraph 1 of the Medical Devices Ordinance of 17 October 200110.
+In addition, the sponsor shall notify the Agency of any events occurring or device deficiencies observed abroad.
+In the case of a Category A clinical trial, the sponsor is subject to the notification requirements specified in Article 15 paragraph 1 of the Medical Devices Ordinance of 17 October 200114.

-4 The definition of serious adverse events is governed by the rules of Good Clinical Practice as specified in Annex 1 number 2.
+4 The definition of serious adverse events and device deficiencies is governed by the rules of Good Clinical Practice as specified in Annex 1 number 2.